There’s no shortcut to improving your organization’s enterprise data quality. It all starts with the first step — having a business data glossary.

-Moreover, it helps you in driving a culture where teams and individual leaders can use this data for continuous information exchange, understanding and processing to increase quality and trust within your organization.
+Moreover, following business data glossary best practices help you in driving a culture where teams and individual leaders can use this data for continuous information exchange, understanding and processing to increase quality and trust within your organization.

 This is the first step to identify the scope of your data governance program required to improve data usability and access.
 You must gather data in the form of issues in their current system and garner expectations from each business unit as well as IT teams.

 Create a risk assessment of each of the data quality issues that business units and IT teams may face based on the interviews conducted and data gathered from them.